Mental Disorders: Major Types, Symptoms & Proven Treatments

 3. Psychotic Disorders

-• Schizophrenia: Delusions, hallucinations and reduced thinking ability.
+• Schizophrenia: Delusions, hallucinations, and reduced thinking ability.

 • Delusional disorders: Sticking to untrue beliefs.